Twins vs. Rangers Player Props Betting Odds

 Seager Stats

-- Corey Seager has put up 118 hits with 34 doubles, 24 home runs and 41 walks.
-He has driven in 77 runs with two stolen bases.
+- Corey Seager has 118 hits with 34 doubles, 24 home runs and 41 walks.
+He has driven in 78 runs with two stolen bases.

 Seager Recent Games